ICAEW apprenticeships

 This apprenticeship route will involve students completing the ACA qualification with additional apprenticeship-specific requirements over 36-48 months, depending on their prior knowledge and experience.

 There are many similarities between this route and "traditional" ACA training.
-All elements of the ACA are included in the apprenticeship programme, including the completion of a minimum of 450 days practical work experience, 15 exams, our professional development ladder, and an ethics and professional scepticism programme.
-However, additional requirements, such as off-the-job training end-point assessment and a project report, must take place.
+All elements of the ACA are included in the apprenticeship programme, including professional skills and work experience, ACA exams and Specialised Learning.
+However, additional requirements, such as off-the-job training, an end-point assessment and a project report must also be completed.

 Success stories